rtgodwin/rtgodwin.github.io/_docs/outline.md

 A missed assessment will result in make-up work, or reweighting of your grade.

-Nov.
-19, 2024, is the last day for voluntary withdrawal from the course.
+Mar.
+19, 2025, is the last day for voluntary withdrawal from the course.

 ## Academic Integrity